Introduction to SQL SELECT Query

 We can use the below mentioned optional clause with the SELECT statement:

-- WHERE – we have already seen this with examples.
+- WHERE: We have already seen this with examples.

-- GROUP BY – This is required before using the aggregate function.
+- GROUP BY: This is required before using the aggregate function.

-- HAVING – We can perform an aggregate function using this over the GROUP BY statement.
+- HAVING: We can perform an aggregate function using this over the GROUP BY statement.

-- ORDER BY – We can use this with the SELECT to sort the order of the result set.
+- ORDER BY: We can use this with the SELECT to sort the order of the result set.

-- AS – We have seen this while selecting the total records of a given table.
+- AS: We have seen this while selecting the total records of a given table.
 This AS can be used to make an alias of either the selected column or the table.

 We can use the SQL select statement to select the required columns or the records as per the business need.
 Almost every relational database has this SELECT command to select the record from the table.
 We can use select in various ways.
-We can select conditional based records.
+We can select conditional-based records.
 The select operation can be performed on one or more tables.
 We can combine various other commands with the SELECT statements.
-MySQL, ORACLE are examples of the relational database management system.
+MySQL, ORACLE are examples of relational database management system.

 Recommended Articles